Planet Hunters TESS I: TOI 813, a subgiant hosting a transiting Saturn-sized planet on an 84-day orbit: Discovery of in the data

 We carried out a number of vetting tests on the \tess\ data, similar to the `Data Validation' step of the SPOC pipeline.
 These are intended to rule out as many as possible of the false positive scenarios that could have given rise to the detection, whether they are of instrumental or astrophysical origin.

 First, we checked for instrumental false alarms by comparing the light curve around the time of each transit to the star's centroid position and the background flux, which are provided in the light curve files, and to the times of reaction wheel momentum dumps, which occur every 2 to 2.5 days and typically last around half an hour.
 While observations taken during a momentum dump are flagged and were not used in this work, the satellite pointing remains affected for several hours after each dump, and can result in spurious flux variations due to aperture losses or inter-/intra-pixel sensitivity variations.
-Additionally, enhanced scattered light in the telescope optics can cause the background flux to rise sharply each time \tess\ approaches the perigee of its eccentric orbit around the Earth.
+Additionally, enhanced scattered light in the telescope optics can cause dramatic increases in the background flux when the Earth, Moon or other solar system planet pass below $25 ^\circ$ from the boresight of any of the cameras.
 Both of these effects can induce spurious transit-like events.
 Even though one of the transits of \targetb\ was found to occur at the time of a momentum dump, the other three do not coincide with times where the light curve was potentially affected by enhanced pointing jitter or background flux, and due to the periodicity of all of the transit-events, we believe them all to be real.

 In order to identify other sections of the light curves potentially affected by residual systematics common to the light curves of many different targets, we plotted a histogram of all of the volunteer markings across all subject light curves for each sector.
 If volunteers tend to mark transit-like events at the same time across many sources, it is likely that these are caused by systematics.
 We found that none of the transits of \targetb\ observed in Sectors 5, 8 or 11 coincide with a time when volunteers marked an unusually high number of other targets.
 Finally, we inspected the light curves of all \tess\ two-minute target stars within $0.5 ^\circ$ of \target\ in order to check whether any of them showed flux dips at the times of the transits, finding none.
 This allowed us to rule out large scale detector anomalies or contamination by a bright, nearby eclipsing binary as the cause for the transit-like signals.